Cedev/brighteyes/README.md

 [Online version](https://cedev.github.io/brighteyes/)

-There are 5 modes, which are switched between by tapping the screen:
+There are 4 modes, which are switched between by swiping the screen in any direction:

- - decorrelation stretch by covariance matrix
- - decorrelation stretch by correlation matrix
+ - decorrelation stretch
  - camera (no processing)
  - camera negative
- - decorrelation stretch of the negative by covariance
+ - decorrelation stretch of the negative

+Tapping the screen takes a picture.

+### Android app

+To install the android app find the latest release on github and download the `.apk` file from the assets.

+Grant the app permission to use the camera before running it, or it won't be able to see anything.

 ## Math

-All of the decorrelation modes use the input means and input variance as the target mean and variance for the output image.
+All of the decorrelation modes use the input means and input variance as the target mean and variance for the output image, and are stetched using the covariance matrix.
+Stretching using the correlation matrix is implemented but not used.

 The covariance matrix and means are calculated from a sample of 1000 random pixels in each frame.